jlobatop/GA-CFD-MO/README.rst

 Lift-to-drag ratio and area
 ----------------------------

-The search space x and y axis are the same as before, bur the distribution of the Pareto front is different.
-The parameter space has different variables: Lift-to-drag ratio and area.
+The search space x and y axis are the same as before, but the distribution of the Pareto front is different.
+The function space has different objectives: Lift-to-drag ratio and area.
 Both are tried to be maximized:

 .. image:: https://raw.githubusercontent.com/jlobatop/GA-CFD-MO/master/docs/cases/NSGA_joukowsky/LDAopt.png
 	:alt: liftdragArea_Optimization
 	:align: center

-A sample of the first generation is the one shown in the image below (but the sample for the initial generation shown in the `previous section <https://github.com/jlobatop/GA-CFD-MO#lift-and-drag>`_ would be also a valid sample because Sobol initialization was used, which is a quasi-random low discrepancy sequences that returns the same sampling points for both cases):
+A sample of the first generation is the one shown in the image below (but the sample for the initial generation shown in the `previous section <https://github.com/jlobatop/GA-CFD-MO#lift-and-drag>`_ would be also a valid sample because Sobol initialization was used, which is a quasi-random low discrepancy sequence that returns the same sampling points for both cases):

 .. image:: https://raw.githubusercontent.com/jlobatop/GA-CFD-MO/master/docs/cases/NSGA_joukowsky/joukLDAgen0.png
 	:alt: liftdragArea_firstGeneration
 	:align: center

-However the results in this case are way different from the ones before.
+However, the results of this case are way different from the ones before.
 These have a larger inner area of the airfoil for most of the cases or a higher curvature:

 .. image:: https://raw.githubusercontent.com/jlobatop/GA-CFD-MO/master/docs/cases/NSGA_joukowsky/joukLDAlastGen.png
 	:alt: liftdragArea_lastGeneration